u-blox/ubxlib/port/platform/zephyr/README.md

 You can find an example of how to do all this and make a sockets connection in [main_ppp_zephyr.c](/example/sockets/main_ppp_zephyr.c).

-## Zephyr PPP Issue
+## Zephyr PPP Issue In Zephyr Versions Before 3.6.0
-There is an issue in Zephyr PPP, discussed in [Github issue 67627](https://github.com/zephyrproject-rtos/zephyr/issues/67627), which means that Zephyr does not shut the PPP link down properly, leaving the module "hanging", such that it will not connect again next time around, unless the module is power cycled or rebooted.
-A workaround for this is included, so everything works fine, _except_ that when a cellular connection is disconnected Zephyr must be allowed 20 seconds for its side of the PPP connection to time out; this delay is included within the ubxlib code.
-If you do not want this delay (e.g. because you are going to switch the cellular module off anyway, or because your application is not going to connect again for at least 20 seconds) then you can remove it by defining `U_CFG_PPP_ZEPHYR_TERMINATE_WAIT_DISABLE`.
+Before version 3.6.0 there was an issue in Zephyr PPP, discussed in [Github issue 67627](https://github.com/zephyrproject-rtos/zephyr/issues/67627), which meant that Zephyr did not shut the PPP link down properly, leaving the module "hanging", such that it would not connect again next time around unless the module was power cycled or rebooted.
+A workaround for this is included, so everything works fine, _except_ that when a cellular connection is disconnected Zephyr must be allowed 20 seconds for its side of the PPP connection to time out.
+If your application naturally leaves such a delay (e.g. because you are going to switch the cellular module off anyway, or because your application is not going to connect again for at least 20 seconds) then you can ignore this issue; otherwise you may set `U_CFG_PPP_ZEPHYR_TERMINATE_WAIT_SECONDS` to, for instance, 20, and the `ubxlib` code will add that delay on PPP closure.

-Once the Zephyr issue is fixed and the fix is available in a version of Zephyr that forms a part of nRFConnect SDK the delay will be removed.